top of page

 We welcome participants to join events and collaborate when it feels right for them.

 We consider you a member of our community if you have participated and stay connected through joining our mailing list.
-In place of an official membership, participants have the option to become more visible in our community as a Kasamahan Sponsor.
+In place of an official membership, we have the option to become more visible in our community as a Kasamahan Sponsor.

 Board of Directors